-Fires can be reported by residents directly to the Department of Campus Public Safety, the local emergency services (Deschutes County 9-1-1) or to housing staff; who will then contact emergency services.
+Fires can be reported by residents directly to the Department of Campus Public Safety (541-383-7272), the local emergency services (Deschutes County 9-1-1) or to housing staff; who will then contact emergency services.

 The building is compliant with the Uniform Fire Code and includes the required number of fire extinguishers, appropriately placed emergency exit signs and is compliant with emergency egress requirements.
 The building receives a yearly inspection by the City of Bend Fire Department as well as fire extinguisher inspections, repair and replacement by a certified private provider.
-The Department of Campus Public Safety and/or Housing staff checks all emergency doors, alarms and extinguishers on a monthly basis to ensure they are in place and functioning.
+The Department of Campus Public Safety and/or Housing staff checks all emergency doors, alarms and extinguishers on a routine basis to ensure they are in place and functioning.

-The College has adopted policies to ensure maximum safety in the residence hall.
-These include no smoking in or around the building, no use of "hot plates" or other electric or gas heating items other than microwave ovens provided by the College and no open flames of any type in the residence hall.
+The College has adopted policies to ensure maximum safety in the Residence Hall.
+These include no smoking in or around the building, no use of "hot plates" or other electric or gas heating items other than microwave ovens provided by the College and no open flames of any type in the residence hall including candles and incense.